bbauska/CS198.1x/readme.md

    width="65%" />
 </p>

-Here, we see a few pictures of what an ASIC mining farm in China.
+Here, we see a few pictures of what an ASIC mining farm in China looks like.

 As you can see, the look is very industrial.